jbradshaw124/Assignment2MPC/README.md

             }
             else if(slideNumber == 9)
             {
-                setupSlide("Which of these terms best describes the way the vocalist is singing?", "Tremolo", "Syllabic", "Vibrato", "Staccato", "audio10.mp3");
+                setupSlide("Name the vocal effect used in the performance?", "Tremolo", "Harmony", "Vibrato", "Whispering", "audio10.mp3");
                 correctButton = 2;
             }